Dongping-Chen/dongping-chen.github.io/_pages/about.md

 Welcome to my personal website!
 I am Dongping Chen (陈东平), a Year 3 undergraduate at [HUST](https://hust.edu.cn).
 =====
-At present, I have the privilege of being a visiting student to LAIR, where I work with Professors [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University and [Yao Wan](http://wanyao.me/) at HUST.
-Prior to this, my academic journey has also been enriched by a collaboration with [Prof. Bolong Zheng](https://bolongzheng.com/) at HUST.
+At present, I have the privilege of being a visiting student to University of Washington, where I work with Professors [Ranjay Krishna](https://ranjaykrishna.com/index.html) and Senior PhD [Jieyu Zhao](https://jieyuz2.github.io/).
+Prior to this, my academic journey has also been enriched by a collaboration with [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University and [Yao Wan](http://wanyao.me/), [Prof. Bolong Zheng](https://bolongzheng.com/) at HUST.

 My academic and research interests are deeply rooted in the latest advancements in Multi-modal perception, LLM-based Agents and trustworthy AI.